mattparko/red-hat-discovery-demo/README.md

    2. Add sources
    3. Execute a scan

-### Destroy EC2 instances
+### Managing EC2 instances
-1. Execute `ansible-playbook remove_ec2_instances.yml`
+1. Start all: `ansible-playbook manage_ec2_instances.yml -e action=start`
+2. Stop all: `ansible-playbook manage_ec2_instances.yml -e action=stop`
+3. Delete all: `ansible-playbook manage_ec2_instances.yml -e action=delete`

 ### Notes
 1. These playbooks can be run multiple times
-2. Be careful with your password management!
-The dsc-user password will enable remote and privileged password-based ssh to the EC2 instances
+2. __Be careful with your password management!__ The dsc-user password will enable remote and privileged password-based ssh access to your EC2 instances